Code360In/katacoda-scenarios-32/flask-api/step1-ex.md

 >
 > Put your studentID and name in my_info variable
 >
-> Open a second terminal (Terminal 2).
->
-> Verify if the API response contain your student name and student ID :
+> In terminal 2, verify if the API response contain your student name and student ID :
 >
 > `curl http://localhost:5000/me`{{execute T2}}
 >